Dr. Aref M. Al-Khattar

 - Ph.D.: Criminology, Indiana University of Pennsylvania

-Dr. Aref M. Al-Khattar a professor of criminology and criminal justice at California University of Pennsylvania, where he teaches courses on terrorism, intelligence, research methods, crime theories and other courses in that field.
+Dr. Aref M. Al-Khattar, a former chair of the Department of Justice, Law, and Society, is a professor of Criminology and Criminal Justice at California University of Pennsylvania, where he teaches courses on terrorism, intelligence, research methods, crime theories and other courses in that field.
 He has previously been employed by Saint Paul’s College and Indiana University of Pennsylvania (IUP).
-He earned his Master’s and a Ph.D. in Criminology at Indiana University of Pennsylvania and a B.A in Arabic language and literature at the University of Jordan.
+He earned his Master’s and a Ph.D. in Criminology at IUP and a B.A in Arabic language and literature at the University of Jordan.
 Furthermore, Dr. Al-Khattar is a multi-year honoree in Who’s Who Among American Teachers & Educators.

 Dr. Al-Khattar has received a grant from of the Fulbright Specialist Program.
-And he has been selected and placed on the Fulbright Senior Specialist Roster in the area of social sciences/sociology.
-In addition, he is a member of the Academy of Criminal Justice Sciences, the American Society of Criminology, and the World Society of Victimiology.
-He currently serves as a consultant to the National Institute of Justice / Department of Justice; reviewer to the following Journals Criminology and Public Policy, Journal of Iinternational Criminal Justice , Jordan Journal of Social Sciences, International Journal of Security and Terrorism, Criminal Justice Studies, and Criminal Justice Policy Review.
+Dr. Al-Khattar has been selected and placed on the Fulbright Senior Specialist roster in the area of social sciences/sociology.
+In addition, he is a member of the Academy of Criminal Justice Sciences, the American Society of Criminology, ASIS, and the World Society of Victimology.
+He currently serves as a consultant to the National Institute of Justice / Department of Justice.
+He is a reviewer to the following journals: Criminology and Public Policy, Journal of Iinternational Criminal Justice, Jordan Journal of Social Sciences, International Journal of Security and Terrorism, Criminal Justice Studies, and Criminal Justice Policy Review.

-Dr. Al-Khattar is a retired law enforcement officer (Lieutenant Colonel, General Intelligence Department) in the Kingdom of Jordan.
+Dr. Al-Khattar is a retired law enforcement officer (Lieutenant Colonel, General Intelligence Department) with seventeen years of intelligence experience in the Kingdom of Jordan.
 He received the Medal of Independence from late King Hussein in 1992, in person, for his distinguished role in protecting the security of Jordan.

 Finally, Dr. Al-Khattar has presented a number of papers at international and national conferences on terrorism - related issues in the United States and overseas.
 He has appeared on ABC World News, Nightline, C-SPAN and has been interviewed by a number of newspapers, radio and TV stations in the United States, Canada, France, Ireland, and Jordan on issues relating to terrorism in the Middle East.